botanix-labs/Macbeth/docs/botanix/pegin.md

    and doesn't need to know how to call into the Minting contract.
 Advanced peginners might want to do this themselves, but in this simple UX flow, some stateless helper can easily do it.

-1. The contract will check if the pegin increments Alice's pegin nonce and emit a `Mint` event containing the pegin data on success.
+1. The contract will check if the pegin increments Alice's pegin block height and emit a `Mint` event containing the pegin data on success.
 It will also mint the amount to Alice.

 1. Any chain validator, both when applying the tx to mempool or when validating a block, monitors for